Ogi Ogas

 Ogi Ogas (born c.
 1971) is an American writer and computational neuroscientist.
 As of May 2016, he is a visiting scholar at the Harvard Graduate School of Education, where he serves as Project Head for the Individual Mastery Project.
 Ogas is also known for his participation in game shows, especially Grand Slam (2007) and Who Wants to Be a Millionaire (2006).

 Early life and education

 Ogi Ogas was born and grew up in Annapolis, Maryland.
 He attended Severna Park High School, where he was a member of the school's It's Academic team.
+In 1988, he received an AT&T engineering scholarship.
+In 1994, Ogas briefly attempted a PhD at the University of Iowa.
 Ogas was awarded a PhD in computational neuroscience by Boston University in 2009.
 He was a United States Department of Homeland Security Fellow during his graduate studies.

 Career

 Ogas is a visiting scholar at the Harvard University School of Education.

 Ogas is the Project Head for the Individual Mastery Project in the Harvard Graduate School of Education, which The Washington Post has described as "aimed at understanding the development of individual excellence."